Evolution of the wolf

-The evolution of the wolf occurred over a geologic time scale of at least 300 thousand years.
+It is widely agreed that the evolutionary lineage of the grey wolf can be traced back 2 million years to the Early Pleistocene species Canis etruscus, and its successor the Middle Pleistocene Canis mosbachensis.
 The grey wolf Canis lupus is a highly adaptable species that is able to exist in a range of environments and which possesses a wide distribution across the Holarctic.
 Studies of modern grey wolves have identified distinct sub-populations that live in close proximity to each other.
 This variation in sub-populations is closely linked to differences in habitat – precipitation, temperature, vegetation, and prey specialization – which affect cranio-dental plasticity.

-The archaeological and paleontological records show the grey wolf's continuous presence for at least the last 300,000 years.
-This continuous presence contrasts with genomic analyses, which suggest that all modern wolves and dogs descend from a common ancestral wolf population that existed as recently as 20,000 years ago.
-These analyses indicate a population bottleneck, followed by a rapid radiation from an ancestral population at a time during, or just after, the Last Glacial Maximum.
-This implies that the original wolf populations were out-competed by a new type of wolf which replaced them.
-However, the geographic origin of this radiation is not known.
+The earliest specimens of the modern grey wolf date to around 400,000 years ago, or possibly earlier to 1 million years ago.
+Most modern wolves share most of their common ancestry within the last 25-23,000 years from earlier Siberian wolf populations.
+While some sources have suggested that this is the result of a population bottleneck, others suggest that this is a normal consequence of gene flow homogenising wolf genomes across their range.